 - Complete and submit the Western Michigan University Community Service Work-study Agreement.
 The agreement must be signed by the appropriate representative of both the off-campus site and Western Michigan University.

-- Work with WMU Career and Student Employment Services to recruit student employees to your site and if you wish, list your position on BroncoJOBS.
+- Work with WMU Career and Student Employment Services to recruit student employees to your site and if you wish, list your position on Handshake.

-- When you find a potential student employee, confirm that they have received a work-study award.
-Students who have been awarded work-study may view and print their award letter any time using GoWMU.
+- When you find a potential student employee, confirm that they have received a Federal Work-study award.
+Students who have been awarded Federal Work-study may view and print their award letter any time using GoWMU.
 Please ask them to provide whatever documentation you desire to confirm their award.

-Please note that WMU will reimburse the site for up to 75 percent of the student’s wages.
-The site must contribute the remaining 25 percent.
-If the student does not have a work-study award, the site will not be reimbursed.
+Please note that WMU will reimburse the site for up to 75% of the student’s wages.
+The site must contribute the remaining 25%.
+If the student does not have a Federal Work-study award, the site will not be reimbursed.